-DO YOU NEED AN EMERGENCY FOOD PARCEL?
+DO YOU NEED A FOOD PARCEL?

 Are you in a financial crisis?
 Contact your local food bank.
 They might be able to offer short term help.